bsu-cs315/Dont-Catch-Your_Breath/README.md

 - [x] C-5: The release demonstrates the core gameplay loop: the player can take actions that move them toward a goal.
 - [x] B-1: The project report is complete.
 - [x] B-2: The game includes sound effects (imported from .wav files) and looping music (imported from .ogg files).
-- [] B-3: The game runs without errors or warnings.
+- [X] B-3: The game runs without errors or warnings.
-- [] B-4: The source code and project structure comply with our adopted style guides.
+- [X] B-4: The source code and project structure comply with our adopted style guides.
-- [] B-5: Clear progress has been made on the game with respect to the project plan.
+- [x] B-5: Clear progress has been made on the game with respect to the project plan.
-- [] A-1: The source code contains no warnings.
+- [x] A-1: The source code contains no warnings.
 All warnings are properly addressed, not just ignored.
-- [] A-2: The game includes the conventional player experience loop of title, gameplay, and ending.
+- [x] A-2: The game includes the conventional player experience loop of title, gameplay, and ending.
 - [x] A-3: Earn <em>N</em>*&lceil;<em>P</em>/2&rceil; stars, where <em>N</em> is the iteration number and <em>P</em> is the number of people on the team.
 - [x] ⭐ Include a dynamic (non-static) camera
+- [x] ⭐Use particle effects
+- [x] ⭐Include an AI-controlled character

-Therefore, this work merits a C.
+Therefore, this work merits a A.